Experimental error suppression in Cross-Resonance gates via multi-derivative pulse shaping: Results

 Typically, a CR pulse consists of a rising, a holding and a lowering period, during which the pulse is turned on from zero to the maximum, held for a while and then turned off.
 We choose the rising portion of the pulse to be

 with the normalization $\mathcal{I}_0$ fixed via $\Omega^{(m)}(\trise)=\Omega_{\max}$.
 This definition ensures that the pulse is $m$ times differentiable and the derivatives are zero at $t=0$ and $t=\trise$, which guarantees the validity of the frame transformation $\hat{V}$ introduced above.
-After the holding time, the lowering phase takes the conjugated and reversed shape.
+Other pulse shapes can also be used as long as this property is satisfied.
+After the holding time, the lowering phase takes the time-reversed shape.
 An example of the CR pulse is shown in \cref{fig:overview}c.
 For $m=1$ and with zero holding time, the pulse is the same as the Hann window, very close to the flat-top Gaussian pulse commonly adopted.
 It is important to note that, as $m$ increases, more high-frequency components become incorporated into the pulse shape, leading to higher non-adiabatic transition error if not compensated for.
 Therefore, it is advisable to keep $m$ as small as possible.
 For our study, we use $m=3$ as the initial shape for the recursive \textsc{drag} pulse.

 To verify the performance of the error suppression, we numerically simulate the dynamics of the three-level Hamiltonian of the control Transmon (see Methods) and the result is shown in \cref{fig:population error}a and \cref{fig:population error}b.
 First, we examine in \cref{fig:population error}a the contribution of the three transition errors for an uncorrected pulse, across the typical experimentally relevant qubit-qubit detuning values.
+The error is defined as the probability of unwanted population transfer among different states.
 The plot indicates that all three transitions must be considered for sufficient error suppression.
-Moreover, we observe that partial suppression of the errors (using only one or two derivatives) may increase the unsuppressed ones, as demonstrated in detail in the Supplementary Information, making them non-negligible even if they were initially small.
+Moreover, we observe that partial suppression of the errors (using only one or two derivatives) may increase the unsuppressed ones, as demonstrated in detail in Supplementary Note 1, making them non-negligible even if they were initially small.